Noalkomi/Mars-Rover-8086-assembly/README.md

-Mars Rover Navigation System
+🚀 Mars Rover Navigation System

-Overview: A DOS assembly program that simulates navigating a rover across an 8×8 grid on Mars, with craters as obstacles.
+A DOS Assembly program that simulates navigating a rover across an 8×8 Martian grid, where hidden craters act as obstacles.

-Setup Phase
+🛠️ Setup Phase

-Prompts for two 8-digit student IDs
+Prompts the user to enter two 8-digit student IDs
-Uses digits from those IDs to mathematically generate 6 crater positions on the grid Places the rover (R) at the first crater-free cell starting from the top-left
+Uses the digits to algorithmically generate 6 crater positions Places the rover (R) at the first available crater-free cell starting from the top-left corner 🎮 Gameplay

-Gameplay

-Displays the grid with a 20-unit fuel/battery limit Player enters a sequence of moves (U/D/L/R, up to 20) Moves execute one by one with a screen refresh each step
+Displays an 8×8 grid with a fixed battery limit of 20 units The player inputs a sequence of moves (U, D, L, R) — up to 20 steps Moves are executed one at a time, with the screen refreshing after each step ⚠️ Possible Outcomes

-Outcomes
+Boundary Breach

-Boundary breach — rover tries to leave the 8×8 grid → error message, program ends Collision — rover hits a crater (O) → cell becomes X, beep sounds, crash coordinates printed, program ends Success — all moves complete without incident → final coordinates, fuel used, and remaining battery are displayed
+The rover attempts to leave the grid → error message is displayed and the program terminates Collision
+The rover hits a crater (O) → the cell changes to X, a beep is triggered, and crash coordinates are shown before exiting Successful Navigation

-Key Procedures
+All moves are executed safely → final coordinates, fuel consumption, and remaining battery are displayed 🔧 Core Procedures
+Procedure	Description
-ProcedurePurposeobstDerives crater coordinates from student ID digitsdispgriRenders the 8×8 grid to screenshowscreenRefreshes full display during move executionprintcoordPrints rover's current row/colprintnumConverts a byte value to decimal digits for display
+obst	Generates crater coordinates from student ID digits dispgri	Renders the 8×8 grid showscreen	Refreshes the display after each move printcoord	Outputs the rover’s current position printnum	Converts a byte value into decimal for display